 Expansive grounds and gardens promise to be colourful throughout the year, no matter what the weather might be doing, while the wine from the neighbouring vineyards can be sampled at the cafe.

-Open: The castle’s ancient stone steps and stuccoed ceilings can be visited from Easter to mid-October.
+Open: The castle’s ancient stone steps and stuccoed ceilings can be visited until April 30, 2023.

-Admission: CHF 10 per adult.
-Free entry for Swiss Travel Pass holders, reduced entry to holders of Regional Pass Berner Oberland.
+Admission: CHF 12 per adult.
+Free entry for Swiss Travel Pass holders, reduced entry to holders of Berner Oberland Pass.

 St Beatus Caves